laszlocph/website/index.md

 generating an independent sandbox environment.
 While it was built on Amazon AMIs, it served its purpose brilliantly and only reached its limits recently when we started to introduce microservices at scale.

-Now i'm excited to spend time with my other love - **containerized** applications - and see how containers will supercharge this already proven way of releasing software.
+Now I'm excited to spend time with my other love - **containerized** applications - and see how containers will supercharge this already proven way of releasing software.

 I'm always up for a chat when it comes to CI/CD pipelines, try me: **<a href="mailto:laszlo@laszlo.cloud">laszlo@laszlo.cloud</a>**